gautamnaik1994/Snips-and-Tips/data-science/statistics/statistical-tests.md

 ## Kolmogorov–Smirnov Test (KS Test)

-This test checks if two sets of data have the same type of distribution.&#x20;
+This test checks if two sets of data have the same type of distribution

 ## Kruskal Wallis Test